Bio

 Rachel Dangermond

 In 2004, I created this blog as an outlet for my writing.
 Then months later, the 2005 Federal Flood that followed Katrina turned my life upside down.
-As an investigative journalist, I was blogging about the national and global tragedy that happened through the lens of my own life.
+As an investigative journalist, I was blogging about the national and global tragedy through the lens of my own life.
 From 2005 to 2015, I went from denial to determination, from a total dismantling to reinvention, from PTSD to resilience.
 I was one of few New Orleans bloggers who captured in real-time the tragedy that happened in New Orleans on an hourly and daily basis for over a decade.